johannago/trmnl-spotify-stats/README.md

 - A Spotify account (Free or Premium)
 - A TRMNL account and device
 - Node.js installed (version 18 or higher) - for token generation only
-- A publicly accessible server to host the API (Railway, Heroku, Render, etc.)

 ## Setup Guide